 To a considerable degree, the standing Committees of the General Service Board - Policy, Finance, Public Relations, and the like - have a similar latitude.
 Under the principle of the "Right of Decision," each primary Committee may choose what business it will dispose of on its own and what matters it will refer to the Board.
 The position of these Committees is also fortified by the appointment of a generous proportion of non-Trustee members.
-Here, too, we try to make the authority of these Committees equal to their responsibility16.
+Here, too, we try to make the authority of these Committees equal to their responsibility .

 Now we come to the matter of conflicting authorities and to the question of how these conflicts are to be resolved.
 Most routine conflicts in the active services are easily settled, because we have provided ready communication between all service corporations and the Committees of the General Service Board.
 For example: at every meeting of the Grapevine Boards or staff, a representative of A.A.
 World Services, Inc. is present, and vice versa.
 The General Policy Committee always contains one or more members of the Finance and Budgetary Committee, and vice versa.
 Such interlocking provides easy communication.
-Each entity knows what the other is doing.
-This practical arrangement irons out many conflicts of authority - but not all.